slatedocs/slate/source/debug.md

 #define DEBUG_CMD_SET_DATAPORT	0x09
 ```

-This command opens or close the data streaming interface.
-It is the interface port where the data are streaming out of the Neblina.
+This command opens/closes the port of a data streaming interface.

 In the commande mode, the data section contains the port number (byte 4) and the port control byte (byte 5) for open or close.
-The port nymber is indexed starting 0.
-The port control byte, set 1 to open port and 0 to close port.
-2 Ports are available.
-Port 0 is the BLE (Bluetooth Smart).
-Port 1 is the UART.
+The port number is indexed starting from 0.
+The port control byte should be set to 1 to open the port or 0 to close it.
+Two Ports are available, where Port 0 is the BLE (Bluetooth Smart), and Port 1 is the UART.

 |Byte 0 (subsystem) |Byte 1 (length)|Byte 2 (CRC)| Byte 3 (command)     |Byte 4     |Byte 5               |
 |:-----------------:|:-------------:|:----------:|:--------------------:|:---------:|:-------------------:|